INTRODUCTION

 AUDIO |

-An audio device or separate PA system used for announcements |
+An audio device or separate PA system used for making announcements to passengers or crew. |

 ||